TruncatedDinoSour/armour/doc/d/pDB-1.md

         -   `12` - SHA1
         -   `13` - SM3
         -   `14` - MD5 (insecure, although MD5 is fast)
--   `uint8_t hash_salt_length` (1 byte, `<B`) - When using the configured hash function, how long should the randomly-generated salt be?
+-   `uint8_t salt_size` (1 byte, `<B`) - Whenever salting values (such as hashes or keys), how long the salt should be?
 -   `uint64_t pbkdf2_hmac_passes` (4 bytes, `<L`) - The passes for `PBKDF2` key derivation function with the `HMAC` pseudorandom function.
-    -   The larger the value, the more work a computer would need to do to derive a key.
+    -   The larger the value, the more work a computer would need to do to derive a key, although the derived key is more secure.
 -   `uint8_t pepper[64]` (64 bytes, `<64B`) - 512 bits of cryptographically secure information (64 cryptographically secure bytes).
     -   Always a constant value since database creation